swent-epfl/mvp-prd/template/7-functional_requirements.md

 #### Authentication and Authorization

-Use Firebase Authentication for secure user sign-in and management.
+Use Firebase Authentication and third-party OAuth2 providers for secure user sign-in and management.
 Handle user sessions and maintain authentication state.

 #### Data Management

-Store user, groomer, pet profiles, and appointment data in Firebase.
+Store user, groomer, pet profiles, and appointment data using Cloud Firestore.
-Use Firebase Firestore for real-time data synchronization and updates.
+Use Firestore for real-time data synchronization and updates.

 #### Groomer Discovery